-Aims Content Materials Activities Time Learning about the effect of free software on public administrations.
-Section 6.1 Reading the material and making suggestions what Solutions to needs, promotion and investment in R&D Section 6.2 Reading the material and making suggestions 4 hours
+Aims Content Activities Time Learning about the effect of free soft- ware on public administrations.
+Main effects and difficulties in imple- mentation Section 6.1 Reading the material and making suggestions 4 hours Learning about what administrations do or can do with regard to free software Solutions to needs, promotion and in- vestment in R&D Section 6.2 Reading the material and making suggestions 4 hours

-Aims Content Materials Activities Time

-regard to free software

-Learning about legislative initiatives Revisionoflegislativeinitiativesforimplementingorsupportingfreesoftware,includingexamplesofspecific texts.
-Section 6.3 Reading the material and making suggestions 20 hours
+Aims Aims Content Activities Time Learning about legislative initiatives Revision of legislative initiatives for im- plementing or supporting free software, including examples of specific texts.
+Reading the material and making suggestions 20 hours